MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.DirectoryManagement/Update-MgDirectory.md

   - `[IsAppliedToOrganization <Boolean?>]`: Indicates whether this feature rollout policy should be applied to the entire organization.
   - `[IsEnabled <Boolean?>]`: Indicates whether the feature rollout is enabled.

-FEDERATIONCONFIGURATIONS <IMicrosoftGraphIdentityProviderBase\[]>: Configure domain federation with organizations whose identity provider (IdP) supports either the SAML or WS-Fed protocol.
+FEDERATIONCONFIGURATIONS <IMicrosoftGraphIdentityProviderBase[]>: Configure domain federation with organizations whose identity provider (IdP) supports either the SAML or WS-Fed protocol.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[DisplayName <String>]`: The display name of the identity provider.

-IMPACTEDRESOURCES <IMicrosoftGraphRecommendationResource\[]>: .
+IMPACTEDRESOURCES <IMicrosoftGraphImpactedResource[]>: .
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[AddedDateTime <DateTime?>]`:
   - `[AdditionalDetails <IMicrosoftGraphKeyValue[]>]`: